GoodLife/rails-patch-json-encode/README.md

 See how Rails performs before the patch.

-Then bundle install this gem with a fast JSON encoding gem in your Rails' Gemfile.
+Second, bundle install this gem with a fast JSON encoding gem in your Rails' Gemfile.

     gem 'rails-patch-json-encode'
     gem 'oj'

-In this case I choose the oj gem, but you can [choose a JSON gem that multi_json supports](https://github.com/intridea/multi_json#supported-json-engines).
+In this case I choose the oj gem, but you can [choose a json-encoder gem that multi_json supports](https://github.com/intridea/multi_json#supported-json-engines).

+Last, there are two levels of patch available.
+You have to choose one and call it explictly:

+* `Rails::Patch::Json::Encode.patch_base_classes` patches all Ruby base classes.
+* `Rails::Patch::Json::Encode.patch_renderers` patches Rails' ActionController::Renderers only.
+This is for those who had issue with the JSON gem, as patching base classes cause infinite recursive loop.

+Place one of them in Rails' initializers like config/initializers/rails_patch_json_encode.rb, and Rails should now use the faster encoder.

+## Benchmark

-Rails should now use the faster encoder.
-Now restart your console again and re-run the test to see how the performance changes.
+For console benchmark comparison, restart console after the above installation.
+Call `Rails::Patch::Json::Encode.patch_base_classes` in console, then re-run the test to see how the performance changes.

 The actual performance boost on real-world applications will probably be less than that.
 For one of my page I see the rendering time dropped by 25%.